Lithuania Wedding Traditions

 Dance structure and variations:

-Modern Practice: 76% of Lithuanian receptions include this tradition, with creative variations like dance auctions, challenges, or including female relatives dancing with the groom to ensure gender equality in fundraising.
+Modern Practice: Most Lithuanian receptions include this tradition, with creative variations like dance auctions, challenges, or including female relatives dancing with the groom for gender balance.

 Midnight Veil and Hat Ceremonies